vers run

 vers.toml - Applies overrides: Uses command-line flags to override configuration values

-- Creates cluster: Makes API call to create a new cluster with the specified settings
+- Creates environment: Makes API call to create a new environment with the specified settings

 - Updates HEAD: Sets your local HEAD to point to the new root VM

-- Confirms success: Shows cluster ID and root VM information
+- Confirms success: Shows environment and root VM information

 Configuration integration